quira-org/README-Template/README.md

 ##  :beginner: About
 Add a detailed introduction about the project here, everything you want the reader to know.
 This is also the place to add a short video of how the project runs and _what it does._
-**Hint:** Sometimes the video can be too large so it is a good idea to post your video first on Youtube and attach the link here.
+**Hint:** Sometimes the video can be too large, so it is a good idea to post your video first on YouTube and attach the link here.

 ## 🙏 Requirements